The Irene B. Taeuber Award

 Irene Taeuber was President of the Population Association (1953-54) and Vice-President of the IUSSP (1961-62).
 She was the first woman elected to both positions.
 Her scholarly production included sixteen books and monographs and some 250 articles.
 Her magnum opus was The Population of Japan published in 1958.
 For more than 20 years, she also prepared the annotated bibliographies published in Population Index.
 She did much to bring an international and comparative perspective to the emerging discipline of demography.
 Her scholarly work covered more than a dozen countries in Asia, Africa, Latin America, North America and Oceania.

 The Irene B. Taeuber award is presented in recognition of an unusually original or important contribution to the scientific study of population or for an accumulated record of exceptionally sound and innovative research.
 It is presented every other year at the annual meeting of the Association and consists of a cash award and a certificate.

-The members of the committee are Jere Behrman, University of Pennsylvania (Chair); Victor Agadjanian, University of California Los Angeles; Elwood Carlson, Florida State University; Kathleen Mullan Harris, Add Health - Carolina Population Center; David Lindstrom, Brown University; Rachel Margolis, University of Western Ontario; Robert Pollak, Washington University in St. Louis.
+The members of the committee are Rachel Margolis (Chair), University of Western Ontario; Victor Agadjanian, University of California Los Angeles; Eileen Crimmins, University of Southern California; Kathleen Mullan Harris, Add Health - Carolina Population Center; David Lindstrom, Brown University.